A conditional gradient homotopy method with applications to Semidefinite Programming: Added Details to the Numerical Experiments

-In the experiments we observe that the line search version $\LCG$ outperforms $\CG$ by orders of magnitude, although each iteration takes longer.
-One explanation of this is that the step size policy employed in $\CG$ is based on global optimization ideas which do not take into account the local structure of the problem.
-Line search captures these local features of the problem much better, leading to better numerical performance.
-Comparatively, $\CGAL$ performance is very poor, with optimality gaps around $70\%-90\%$, one conjecture for these results is that $\CGAL$ convergence guarantees depend on the magnitude of the dual variables, which in turn depend on the size of the Slater condition gap.
-Since the right-hand-side of the constraints, $d_{ij}^2$ may be very small, this gap will generally be small, and so the norm of the dual variables may be large, leading to a slow convergence.
-This also explain the difference with the superior performance $\CGAL$ exhibits in the Max-Cut example.
+\sh{Figures~\ref{fig:Mixing_GapVsIter} and \ref{fig:Mixing_GapVsTime} indicate that} the line search version $\LCG$ outperforms $\CG$, although in most cases less iterations are performed.
+One explanation of this phenomenon is that the step size policy employed in $\CG$ is based on global optimization ideas which do not take into account the local structure of the problem. $\LCG$ instead captures these local features of the problem \gi{more accurately}, leading to better numerical performance.
+By comparison, $\CGAL$ performs quite poorly, with optimality gaps ranging from $70\%$ to $90\%$ roughly; \sh{this is closely linked to large relative feasibility gaps, exceeding $10000\%$.} One possible reason for these results is that $\CGAL$'s convergence guarantees rely on the magnitude of the dual variables, which in turn depend on the size of the Slater condition gap.
+Since the right-hand side $d_{ij}^2$ of the constraints may be very small, this gap will generally be small, causing the norm of the dual variables to become large and slowing convergence.
+This may also explain the contrast with $\CGAL$'s superior performance in the MaxCut example. \sh{Additionally, Table~\ref{tbl:MixingDataSetsResults} does not indicate that there is a preferable choice of parameters for $\CG$ and $\LCG$, since the best configuration is different for different data sets and times. }